yanfengliu/python_mini_metro/README.md

 `pip install -r requirements.txt`

 # How to run
-* To play the game manually, run `python src/main.py`
+## To play the game manually
+* If you are running for the first time, install the requirements using `pip install -r requirements.txt`
+* Activate the virtual environment by running `source myenv/bin/activate`
+* Run `python src/main.py`

 # Testing
 `python -m unittest -v`